Ifo Institute – Leibniz Institute for Economic Research at the University of Munich

 A breakdown of German exposure

-The right-hand column of the figure shows Germany’s exposure, which is derived from the potential bail-out funds represented in the third column.
+Both of the right-hand columns of the figure shows Germany’s exposure, which is derived from the effectively paid out and potential bail-out funds.
 The key underlying calculation of the German share in the exposure is different for the various segments.
-For the Target liabilities of the crisis-stricken countries Germany’s share of exposure is calculated from the ECB’s capital key as of 1 January 2011, whereby Germany has a share of around 27% of the liabilities of all 17 euro countries.
-However, should the crisis-stricken countries become insolvent and exit the Eurozone, as assumed here, while the euro continues to exist, only the remaining eleven euro countries would be exposed to the Target liabilities.
-In this scenario Germany would be liable for around 43% of the total exposure.
-Its current liability is represented by the red oblong on the right-hand column.
+For the Target liabilities of the crisis-stricken countries Germany’s share of exposure is calculated from the ECB’s capital key as of 1 January 2014, whereby Germany has a share of around 26% of the liabilities of all 18 euro countries.
+However, should the crisis-stricken countries become insolvent and exit the Eurozone, as assumed here, while the euro itself continues to exist, only the remaining twelve euro countries would be exposed to the Target liabilities.
+In this scenario Germany would be liable for around 41% of the total exposure.
+Its current liability is represented by the red oblong on the both right-hand columns.

-The dark blue segment of the right-hand column shows sovereign bond purchases by the central banks, as described above.
-Since the central banks of all euro countries, including those of the crisis-stricken countries themselves, are involved in these purchases, Germany’s share of exposure is calculated based on the general ECB capital key and consequently totals around 27 percent of the total sum and around 43% of the sum represented in the other column excluding the crisis countries.
+The dark blue segment of the fourth and fifth column shows government bond purchases by the central banks, as described above.
+Since the central banks of all euro countries, including those of the crisis-stricken countries themselves, are involved in these purchases, Germany’s share of exposure is calculated based on the general ECB capital key and consequently totals around 26% of the total sum and around 41% of the sum represented in the other column excluding the crisis countries.

-The broad pink line under the zero line stands for Germany’s claims vis-à-vis the crisis-stricken countries arising from their combined under-proportional issuance of bank notes.
-Germany’s liability amounts a share of around 43 percent (calculation basis same as for Target balances).
+The broad pink line under the zero line stands for Germany’s claims vis-à-vis the crisis-stricken countries arising from their combined under-proportionate issuance of banknotes.
+Germany’s liability amounts a share of around 41 percent (calculation basis same as for Target balances).

 See Sinn, Hans-Werner and Timo Wollmershäuser, “Target Loans, Current Account Balances and Capital Flows: The ECB's Rescue Facility”, at the place indicated in the annex.